rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

-## The Terrifying Truth
+## The terrifying truth

-If Bitcoin is true, it is almost too terrifying to contemplate.
+*If Bitcoin is true*, it is almost too terrifying to contemplate.
- It would mean that all these problems of fiat money are not only real but irreconciliable.
+ This would mean that all the problems of fiat money are not only real but irreconciliable.
-It means our entire system is built on lies, and our leaders are parasitic sociopaths unknowingly destroying civilization from the inside out.
+It would mean our entire system is built on lies, and that our leaders are parasitic sociopaths, unknowingly destroying civilization.

 For Americans it means Nixon was worse than liberals believe, and that